-Britney Spears’ father files to end court conservatorship - NewsBreak
+Britney Spears’ Father Files to End Court Conservatorship - NewsBreak

-LOS ANGELES (AP) — Britney Spears’ father filed Tuesday to end the court conservatorship that has controlled the singer’s life and money for 13 years.
+Britney Spears ’ father filed Tuesday to end the court conservatorship that has controlled the singer’s life and money for 13 years.

 James Spears filed his petition to terminate the conservatorship in Los Angeles Superior Court.